Mirrasol/Mirrasol/README.md

 Python Backend developer
 ------------------------

-I have been studying backend development on Python since 2023, and have successfully completed the professional course "Python Developer" on the platform Hexlet.
+I have been studying backend development with Python since 2023, and have successfully completed the professional course "Python Developer" on the platform Hexlet.
 I'm currently looking for a job in web development and I'm open for any collaborations!

 * 🌍  I'm based in Doldopudny, Moscow Oblast